streamlink/streamlink/docs/developing.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to start working on Streamlink, you must first install the latest stable version of ``git``, optionally fork the repository on Github onto your account if you want to submit changes in a pull request, and then locally clone the repository.
+In order to start working on Streamlink, you must first install the latest stable version of ``git``, optionally fork the repository on GitHub onto your account if you want to submit changes in a pull request, and then locally clone the repository.

 .. code-block:: bash